BlackDice/scent/readme.md

 #### Retrieving components

-For the following methods you need to have access to original factory function of the component as it declares the type of component.
+For the following methods you need to have access to component type as it declares the type of component.
 First you might want to check if component is part of the entity using `has`.
 It returns boolean value.

 	entityIsBuilding = entity.has cBuilding

-To retrieve component object itself you can use `get` method.
+To retrieve component instance itself you can use `get` method.
 It will return `null` if component of that type is not present in the entity.

 	building = entity.get cBuilding

-Avoid calling `has` followed by `get`.
-For performance purposes use the following approach.

-	if building = entity.get cBuilding
-		building.floors += 1

 #### Removing components

+Call `remove` method to unchain the component instance from entity.

+	entity.remove cBuilding

+If you don't have component type at your disposal, you can manage by following approach.

+	entity.remove building[ @@type ]
+	do building[ @@dispose ]

-And finally there is `remove` method to unchain the component from the entity.
-Note that by default the `@@dispose` method of the component will be called upon removal from entity.
-If you want to prevent that, simply pass the `false` value as the second argument.
-Use this sparingly to avoid memory leaks.
+As you may have suspected, calling dispose is a bit more destructive.
+In general the outcome is same, because `remove` call makes the `@@dispose` call too.
+If you want for some reason to prevent that, simply pass the `false` value as the second argument.
+Use this sparingly to avoid memory leaks and confusion.

-	entity.remove cBuilding # calls building[ @@dispose ]
 	entity.remove cBuilding, false

+#### Chaining commands

 Methods `add`, `replace` and `remove` returns entity object itself.
 You can use it to chain the commands if you like.